jbrad/lean/attribution.md

 * Credit to [Thierry Koblentz](http://www.alistapart.com/articles/creating-intrinsic-ratios-for-video/)
 * Released under the [WTFPL license](http://sam.zoy.org/wtfpl/)

-## Standard Privacy Policy & Standard Commment Policy
+## Standard Privacy Policy & Standard Comment Policy

 Many hours of research and development went into the crafting of our policies.
 There are a few noteworthy sources whose contributions and personal example were of significant inspiration in this process.
 Thank you!